Troop 39 Participation Policy

 Scouts will call home from the meeting, activity, or trip and explain the situation a parent.

-Parents are expected to pick their son up and take him home if asked.
+Parents are expected to pick their child up and take them home if asked.
 Leaders may opt to keep the scout when distance is a factor.

 Any unauthorized items will be taken into custody by the Adult Staff and returned to a parent.